BenjaminDBallard/myco-tex-backend/README.md

 - [x] Add JWT and bcrypt to routers and controllers for authorization
 - [x] Add new table, routers, and controllers for ESP authorization
 - [x] Set up JWT token refresh
+- [ ] "From" and "To" time stamp sorting on measurements & probe_type enpoints

 **Quality Assurance**

-- [ ] Review error handling.
-(Some GET request and multi-insert errors slip through the cracks)
+- [x] Review error handling.
-- [ ] Test and ensure optional params are actually optional
+- [x] Test and ensure optional params are actually optional
+- [x] Ensure err messages are uniform

 **Final**